-CG,avg = the average carbon intensity of the grid in Sacramento (kg CO2e/kWh)
+CG,avg = the average carbon intensity of the grid in the location of interest (kg CO2e/kWhe)

 NGL = the fraction of the natural gas input that leaks during natural gas production and processing (kg CH4 leaked/kg CH4 input)

-GWP = global warming potential of CH4 relative to CO2
+GWP = global warming potential of CH4 relative to CO2.
+Typically measured using a 20-year or 100-year timeframe.
+We use a 20-year timeframe in our base case.

 NGP = carbon emission associated with natural gas production and processing (kg CO2/kg CH4)